Terron Chavis awaits hearing to prove his innocence

 On March 5, 2004, a woman was nursing her five-week-old daughter when she heard a knock at the front door.
 A man asked about cutting lumber from the adjacent property, then displayed a gun and forced his way in.

 Terron was taken to the police station and questioned by law enforcement.
 Detectives held up a video cassette and told Terron that they had him on video at the ATM.
-Terron completely denied any involvement and insisted that he had not even left the neighborhood that day, and certainly had not raped and robbed anyone.
+Terron denied any involvement and insisted that he had not even left the neighborhood that day, and certainly had not raped and robbed anyone.
 Nevertheless, law enforcement arrested Terron and charged him with rape, robbery, kidnapping, and breaking and entering.
 As part of the arrest, Terron provided blood, hair, and saliva samples.

 Evidence Collected